g4m3r0/GSL-Software-Docs/guide.md

 |Export Proxies matching Filter| Export all proxies matching the filter.
 |Remove Proxies matching Filter| Remove all proxies matching the filter.
 |Upload Proxies to FTP server matching Filter| Upload all proxies matching the filter to the configured FTP server.
-|Send Proxies by Mail matching Filter| Send all proxies matching the filter to the configured email addresses.
+|Send Proxies by Mail matching Filter| Send all proxies matching the filter to the configured E-Mail addresses.
 |Scrape All Proxy Source| Scrape all proxy source.
 |Download new Proxy Source from GSoftwareLab| Download new proxy source from GSoftwareLab.